inmnin/EKD-ICANN2024/README.md

     #The datasets are of the following types:    movie, data4, takeaways, shopping or hotel
     data_set_type = "movie"

-    #ALPHA is the loss weight corresponding to the MAKD loss in the MAKD method
+    #ALPHA is the loss weight corresponding to the EKD loss in the EKD method
     ALPHA = 5

 ```